developerstephanieb/devops/certificates/aws_cloud_practicioner/clf-c02.md

 - **Amazon Aurora**: A relational database service that is fully compatible with both MySQL and PostgreSQL.

 - **Amazon Elastic Block Store**: A block storage service designed for use with Amazon EC2.
 It's ideal for transaction-intensive workloads, such as running a database on an EC2 instance.

+---

+##

+- **AWS Direct Connect**: A cloud service that establishes a dedicated network connection from your premises to AWS.
+It links your internal network to an AWS Direct Connect location, bypassing the public internet to provide more consistent network performance and reduced bandwidth costs.

+- **AWS Site-to-Site VPN**: Creates a secure, encrypted connection (tunnel) between your on-premises network and the AWS Cloud.
+Unlike Direct Connect, this connection travels over the public internet.

+- **Amazon Connect**: A cloud-based omnichannel contact center service.
+It enables businesses to set up a customer support center (supporting both voice and chat) quickly and at scale.

+---

+##

+- **Amazon Transcribe**: A service that uses machine learning to convert audio data to text.

+- **Amazon Polly**: A machine learning service that converts text to speech, including the ability to read text out loud.

+- **Amazon Translate**: A machine learning language translation service.

+- **Amazon Textract**: A machine learning service that can extract text from scanned documents.

+- **Amazon Comprehend**: A natural language processing (NLP) service that uses machine learning to find insights and relationships in text.

+---

+##

+- **Amazon EventBridge**: A serverless event bus that connects applications using events.
+It ingests events from apps and AWS services and routes them to targets (like Lambda or SQS) to build event-driven architectures.

+- **Amazon Simple Queue Service (Amazon SQS)**: A message queuing service used to decouple applications.
+SQS can host a queue for requests that are sent to applications.

+- **Amazon Simple Notification Service (Amazon SNS)**: A publish/subscribe service used to deliver publications (messages) to subscribers.
+SNS can send notifications, such as mobile text messages, push notifications, or emails, to subscribers of a quality assurance test-failure topic.

+---

+##

+- **Basic Support Plan**: Free for all AWS accounts.
+Provides access to customer service for billing and account issues only.
+It does not include technical support.

+- **Developer Support Plan**: The lowest-cost paid plan.
+Provides email-based technical support during business hours.

+- **Business Support Plan**: Provides 24/7 technical support via phone, email, and chat.

+- **Enterprise Support Plan**: The highest-level plan, designed for mission-critical workloads.
+Includes everything in the Business plan plus a dedicated Technical Account Manager (TAM) and a 15-minute response time for critical issues.

+---

+##

+- **Elastic Load Balancing (ELB)**: Acts as a central entry point, accepting incoming traffic from clients and routing those requests to its registered targets (such as EC2 instances) across one or more Availability Zones.
+It increases fault tolerance and availability.

+- **Application Load Balancer (ALB)**: Best for HTTP/HTTPS traffic (Layer 7).

+- **Network Load Balancer (NLB)**: Best for ultra-high performance TCP/UDP traffic (Layer 4).

+- **Gateway Load Balancer (GLB)**: Used to deploy and scale third-party virtual network appliances.

+---

+##